 [Section 96C inserted by No. 15 of 1993 s.
 28.]

 96D.
-Refusal to employ and discriminatory and injurious acts against persons performing work for employers because of membership or non-membership of employee organisation
+Discriminatory etc. acts against persons performing work for employers because of membership or non-membership of employee organisation, offence

 (1) A person must not refuse to employ another person on any ground that is forbidden for the purposes of this section.